atsuyaide/lily/README.md

 2. Run `setup.ps1` in the project folder.
     1. If you are using File Explorer, select the file and right-click.
     2. Click `Run with PowerShell`.
-3. Lily.lnk`will be created in the same folder as`setup.ps1`.
+3.  `Lily.lnk` will be created in the same folder as `setup.ps1`.

 `Lily.lnk` is a shortcut to start Lily, and you can double-click it to start Lily.

 Once Lily is launched, type `google` and run it.
-You should see the Google search page open in Microsoft Edge!
+Google search page can now be opened in Microsoft Edge

 As you can see, Lily can easily open a specific web page or folder with a command.
 You can also change the web browser used and easily add more web pages to be opened by rewriting the configuration file.